Begin Preference interview prep-work by checking Discovery interviews for Top Picks, Must Haves & Outcome Statements.

 Finally, check for outcome statements on each TP.
 (There’s no need to do this for Must Haves.)
 These should have been created with the customer at the end of the interview… but this is often the last skill new Blueprinting practitioners master.
 So check your outcome statements now and “upgrade” them as needed.
 Go to www.blueprintingcenter.com > Blueprinter software > Tool 3.2: Prepare Top Picks… and click the “Example” button in the toolbar to open the following window showing examples and rules:

 For more on this topic, see e-Learning Module 23: Preference Interviews A, at www.blueprintingcenter.com > e-Learning.
+Also, to see why quantitative Preference interviews are so important, check out this 2-minute video from the B2B Organic Growth series by Dan Adams.

 Keywords: Check Discovery interviews, Prepare for Preference interviews, Top Picks, Must Haves, Outcome Statements, TP, MH, Outcome Statement rules and examples, Blueprinter Tool 3.2 Prepare Top Picks